-There may be more than one lawful basis on which we may process your personal data depending on the specific purpose for which we are using your data.
-Please contact us at firstname.lastname@example.org if you need details about the specific legal basis we are relying on to process your personal data where more than one basis has been set out in the table below.
+Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
+Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

 Register you as a prospect and initial profile creation

-Necessary for our legitimate interest|
+Necessary for our legitimate interests.

-Creation of itinerary and trip planning, which includes the transfer of data to other jurisdictions
+Creation of itinerary and trip planning, which includes the transfer of data to other jurisdictions.

-|(a) Performance of a contract with you
+Performance of a contract with you.

 To process and deliver your booking including:

-(a) Putting final itinerary together and adding additional requests
+(a) Putting final itinerary together and adding additional requests;

-(b) Transfer of further data to other jurisdictions as requested by the guest
+(b) Transfer of further data to other jurisdictions as requested by the guest;

-(c) Manage payments, fees and charges
+(c) Manage payments, fees and charges;

-(d) Collect and recover money owed to us
+(d) Collect and recover money owed to us.

-(e) Marketing and Communications.
+(e) Marketing and communications

-Performance of a contract with you
+Performance of a contract with you.

 To manage our relationship with you which will include:

-(a) Right to rectification of your personal information
+(a) Right to rectification of your personal information.

-(a) Necessary to comply with a legal obligation
+(a) Necessary to comply with a legal obligation;

 To deliver relevant website content and advertisements to you and measure or understand the effectiveness of the advertising we serve to you